X

 Milwaukee Business, Employment, and Commercial Litigation Attorneys

-The Milwaukee business litigation firm of Kerkman Wagner & Dunn has more than 50 years of combined legal experience representing business owners in Wisconsin.
+The Milwaukee business litigation firm of Kerkman & Dunn has more than 50 years of combined legal experience representing business owners in Wisconsin.
 We have assisted many employers in the review of their employment practices, and we stand ready to help Badger State businesses address the maze of regulations in force today, including the ADA and other federal laws and regulations.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.

 An Experienced Law Firm For Your Needs